-Okay, okay.... stop throwing things.
 I know how some of you feel about February 14th.
-That it's become commercial like all other holidays.
-That it sets single people up to feel more lonely.
-That it's too hard, too unfair a test for men, especially... men with wives or girfriends with the, "You'd better pass this Valentine's Day test with flying colors--or else!" sort of demands.
+Like that it's become commercial and sets single people up to feel more lonely.
+That it's too unfair a test for men, especially, men with wives or girlfriends with the, "You'd better pass this Valentine's Day test with flying colors--or else!" sort of demands.

 Well, so don't look at it that way!

-For me, Valentine's Day is the perfect opportunity to send smiles in the mail... cute little reminders to my friends of how much they mean to me.
-And it's the perfect chance to mail hearts and glitter and love to widows and single moms, women who spend the rest of the year mostly remembering days of love gone by.
-(Why limit it to women?
-Men who are alone would appreciate kind thoughts sent through the mail, too.)
+For me, Valentine's Day is the perfect opportunity to send smiles in the mail.
+Cute little reminders to my friends of how much they mean to me.
+And it's the perfect chance to mail hearts,glitter and love to widows and single moms, women who spend the rest of the year mostly remembering days of love gone by.

-What an opportunity...
-A day to fling far and wide good and loving and appreciative thoughts.
-A day to send emails with cute little heart pictures to everyone in your address book.
-A day to wish everyone you meet in shops a happy Valentine's Day with a kind word, deed or a simple bright smile.
+What an opportunity.
+A day to fling far and wide loving and appreciative thoughts.
+A day to send emails with heart pictures to everyone in your address book.
+A day to wish folks you meet in shops a happy Valentine's Day with a kind word, helping hand or a simple bright smile.

 What a day!
 And it's only one month away.
-And what's better--I can begin today addressing all my pink and red cards I have waiting in my 1950's strawberry-painted metal bread box... and feel happy and ten-years-old all over again.
+And what's cool?
+I can begin today addressing all my pink and red cards I have waiting in my 1950's strawberry-painted metal bread box and feel happy and ten-years-old all over again.

 Saturday, January 13, 2007

-Yesterday I read Judy's delightful post which listed six weird things about her... what a treat!
+Yesterday I read Judy's delightful post which listed six weird things about her.
+What a treat!
 And afterward I thought, "I should write a post about my own weird ways."
-But this morning it came to me, "Nah...
-I'd better just list one weird thing at a time.
+But this morning it came to me, "Nah.
+I'd better just list one weird thing.
 My readers' shocked heads would pop all over their computers, and well, I wouldn't want that."